r-three/fib/README.md

 ## FIB Benchmark

 The FIB benchmark consists of evaluating every multiple-choice dataset using a different distractor model under ``multiple_choice-dataset/{dataset}/fib``.
-Then, it takes the median accuracy of the model across prompts for each distractor method.
+Then, it takes the median accuracy of the model across prompts for each distractor model.
 Finally, it takes a weighted average of the median accuracies across different distractor models.

 The following commands will run it.
 ```